 I spent the first years of my life in a tiny village on the southern tip of the island of Malta in the Mediterranean Sea.
 Wind permitting, arriving aircraft – mostly bringing tourists from northern Europe to Malta to enjoy the island’s mild climate – would fly along the eastern coast before drawing a graceful arc with the tip of their wings as they executed a 180 degree right-hand turn around the southern tip of the island to line up for arrival on runway 31.

-As they came out of the bank they would make landfall over St. George’s Bay.
+As they came out of the bank, they would make landfall over St. George’s Bay.
 That’s when they would come into earshot.
-Whenever I heard an aircraft, I would dash out of the house and there, from the elevated position of our front porch I would watch them slowly, graciously and elegantly glide down behind a line of low hills the separated our village from the airport just a few kilometres away.
+Whenever I heard an aircraft, I would dash out of the house and there, from the elevated position of our front porch, I would watch them slowly, gracefully and elegantly glide down behind a line of low hills that separated our village from the airport just a few kilometres away.

 Of course, all this was many years ago and I am now an adult.
 But even so, some things never change and even today I still turn my head at the sound of an airplane.

 So as you see, I have had a passion for aviation, flying and travel for as long as I can remember.